We Buy Fire Damage Houses Logo

 Here are some tips to follow when securing your property:

-1. Don’t try to turn off any utilities yourself.
-The fire department should make sure that all utilities (gas, water, electric) are safe and/or disconnected before they leave the scene.
+- Don’t try to turn off any utilities yourself.
+The fire department must ensure all utilities (gas, water, electric) are safe or disconnected before leaving the scene.

-1. Notify local police that your home will be vacant to help prevent looting and break-ins.
+- Notify local police that your home will be vacant to help prevent looting and break-ins.
+This step is particularly crucial whether you are yet to begin the restoration process or waiting to sell a fire-damaged house.

 What happens if someone slips and falls and gets injured on the fire-damaged house site?